Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations: Introduction

 for all $x\in \Omega$. \end{cor}

-\begin{remark} While the second approach looks more powerful, we need the gradient bound of $u^\varepsilon$ (Lemma \ref{lem:boundDu^eps}), the blow-up rate of the semiconcavity constant of $u$ (Theorem \ref{thm:newsemi}), and higher regularity on $f$.
-On the other hand, the first approach by doubling variable is relatively simple and does not require any explicit asymptotic behavior of $Du^\varepsilon$, except the fact that it is locally bounded. \end{remark}
+\begin{rem} While the second approach looks more powerful, we need the gradient bound of $u^\varepsilon$ (Lemma \ref{lem:boundDu^eps}), the blow-up rate of the semiconcavity constant of $u$ (Theorem \ref{thm:newsemi}), and higher regularity on $f$.
+On the other hand, the first approach by doubling variable is relatively simple and does not require any explicit asymptotic behavior of $Du^\varepsilon$, except the fact that it is locally bounded. \end{rem}

+\begin{rem} In all of the theorems above, $f$ is assumed to be nonnegative with $f=0$ on $\partial \Omega$.
+Note that by adding a constant to the solution $u^\varepsilon$ of \eqref{eq:PDEeps}, we can see that all the results hold true for Lipschitz data that equals to its minimum on the boundary, meaning